When the Garland Theatre opened in November of 1945, it was the premier movie house in the west.

 An innovation in marketing at the time was to have a record and gift shop at the theatre, and the Garland was no exception: as the music faded from the screen, a slide was shown informing patrons that they could purchase the music they just heard right there at the theatre.

-The Garland closed briefly in the early 1960′s with the owner saying that it “had everything but customers.”
+The Garland closed briefly in the early 1960’s with the owner saying that it “had everything but customers.”
 According to the Spokesman Review it survived a brief period as an X-rated movie house and then stood empty from May of 1986 to November 1988, when Don Clifton reopened it as the first discount theatre in Spokane.
-The concept caught on, and 1995, The Garland marked its 50th anniversary with a 3-D showing of Creature from the Black Lagoon.
+The concept caught on, and in 2015, the Garland marked its 70th anniversary with a showing of the original Jungle Book.

 Current owner Katherine Fritchie purchased the theatre in 1999 and has been working to restore the theatre to its original splendor and modernize the sound and projection systems while retaining the family-friendly atmosphere and price.

 Garland Theater Policies

 *No Outside Food or Drinks